 Should you use Amazon, Adsense, or both?

-I want to simply give you some insight into how much money is being made in these networks and whether you can get in on the action.
+I want to simply give you some insight into how much money is being made in these networks, what you should consider when making a decision, and and whether you can get in on the action.

 Earning From Google Adsense